List of Farm to Market Roads in Texas (2600–2699)

 Farm to Market Roads in Texas are owned and maintained by the Texas Department of Transportation (TxDOT).

 RM 2600

 FM 2600

-The original FM 2600 was designated on November 24, 1959, from FM 608 at Maryneal southward at a distance of 4.0 mi.
+A previous route numbered FM 2600 was designated on November 24, 1959, from FM 608 at Maryneal southward at a distance of 4.0 mi.
 The highway was cancelled on July 25, 1963, with the mileage being transferred to FM 1170.

 FM 2601

 Farm to Market Road 2601 (FM 2601) is located in Bell County.

-FM 2601 begins at an intersection with Moody-Leon Road / Buckhorn Lane in Meador Grove.
-The highway travels in a generally eastern direction, turning south at Munz Road, before turning back east at FM 2409.
-FM 2601 continues to run in an eastern direction, ending at an intersection with SH 317.
+It begins at an intersection with Moody-Leon Road and Buckhorn Lane in Meadow Grove.
+The route travels in a generally eastern direction, turning south at Munz Road before turning back east at FM 2409.
+FM 2601 continues to run eastward to an intersection with SH 317.

 FM 2601 was designated on November 24, 1959, along the current route.